 - My Appearance

-This is Leon Knightus’ armor.
+This is Leon Knightus wearing his full set of armor.
+His wings are not shown here, but they still appear through extra large slits as to allow them freedom of movement.
 It is one of the powerful magical artifacts that he inherited from the goddess.
 It offers stalwart defense as strong has his noble convictions.
 Literally.
 The armor is not made of anything like conventional steel.
 It is not made of any “thing” at all.
-It is a physical manifestation of Leon’s faith in the form of armor.
+It is a physical manifestation of Leon’s faith.
 It is completely indestructible, as long as his conscience is clear.
-Those who are evil, be they monsters or demons, or even the common pickpocket, can not touch him as he wears it and the sight of it will blind them.
+Those who are evil, be they demons or even the common pickpocket, can not touch the armor or else feel the heat of a stove top upon their skin, and the sight of it will blind them in a brilliant radiance.
 He can summon it over his body at will, and dismiss it into nothing, therefore he has no need to carry the set around with him or require the aid of another to put it on.

 This is a closeup of Leon Knightus’ sword.
 It too is an artifact inherited from the goddess.
 It is a unique sword similar to his armor with the power to discern good and evil.
 It reveals to Leon if someone is telling a lie, if a crime was committed nearby, or if someone is in danger by glowing brightly.
 The sword is incapable of harming the innocent, but will sear through any person or monster who is guilty with the heat of a thousand suns.
 Like his armor, he can summon and dismiss it at will.

 Unknown to Leon, he is no longer a human.
 When he inherited the soul of the goddess he became an angel.
 He still interacts with humans and behaves like he is.
 This detail would be important information with regards to scenarios where Leon’s anatomy is important, for example a character who uses poisons or performs surgical procedures.